srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     This field gives you high-level control over the re-provisioning behavior, where the same device (as indicated through the same Registration ID) submits a later provisioning request after already being provisioned successfully at least once.

-    This contains JSON data that represents the initial configuration of desired properties for the device.

-5. In the **Initial device twin State** field, modify the `properties.desired` JSON object to include a property named `telemetryDelay` with the value of `"2"`.
+5. In the **Initial Device Twin State** field, modify the `properties.desired` JSON object to include a property named `telemetryDelay` with the value of `"2"`.
 This will be used by the Device to set the time delay for reading sensor telemetry and sending events to IoT Hub.

     The final JSON will be like the following: